Iyamho

 Iyamho is a small town in Etsako West local government area of Edo State, Nigeria.
-Edo University, Iyamho is located here.
-Iyamho is one of the 21 towns/villages that constitute Uzaire clan in Etsako West, Edo State.
+It is located along Auchi - Abuja road after Elele - Uzairue.
+Edo State University, Iyamho (Formerly Edo University Iyamho (EUI) and Edo State University Uzairue (EDSU)) is located here.
+Iyamho is one of the 21 towns/villages that constitute Uzairue clan in Etsako West, Edo State.
 The major religion include Christianity, Islam and traditional.
+It is the home of Senator Adams Oshiomole, a notable politician, former Governor of Edo State and former Chairman of All Progressive Party (APC)[3].